jentery/mdia200v7/portfolio.md

 ## When to Submit It

-Your portfolio is due by Monday, December 14th, but there's a no-penalty, 24-hour grace period through Tuesday, December 15th.
+Your portfolio is due by Monday, December 14th, but there’s a 24-hour grace period through Tuesday, December 15th.

 I will deduct ten points for every business day I receive your portfolio after Tuesday, December 15th.
-I will close the submission portal at 10am on Friday, December 18th and cannot accept any submissions after the portal closes.
+I will close the submission portal at 10am on Friday, December 18th, and cannot accept submissions after the portal closes.

+I will not accept your portfolio by email.
 Thank you for understanding.

 ## Appendix A